 What happens if I can’t pay my car loan?

-There is no doubt about it: Cars can be expensive.
-But for many Aussies, access to a car is essential, so the thought of not being able to pay off a car loan can be pretty stressful.
+For many Aussies, access to a car is essential.
+But the thought of not being able to pay off a car loan can be pretty stressful.

-But don’t panic!
-There are usually a few different options available before it gets to this stage.
+Worst case scenario, you could run the risk of having your car being repossessed.
+However, there are a few different options available before it gets to that bad.
 Let’s take a look at some of them:

 Option 1: Negotiate with your lender

-Calling up your lender to talk about your financial troubles might feel a bit uncomfortable – but it’s a lot more common than you’d think!
-Ultimately, it’s in the lender's interest to find a way to help you pay.
+Talking to your lender about financial troubles might feel a bit uncomfortable, but it’s a lot more common than you’d think.
+That’s because it’s in the lender's interest to find a way to help you pay.

-With this in mind, there are a few things that you should find out from your lender before making any rash decisions … like hiding your car in the garage (don’t do that).
+With this in mind, there are a few things that you should find out from your lender:

 - How much do I owe?
-It’s very important to know exactly how much you owe on your car loan repayments so you can make a proper assessment of whether you can realistically pay it back.
+Knowing what you owe on your car loan repayments helps when making a proper assessment.

 - Do I have the option to make a new payment arrangement?
-When you contact your lender, it may be worth speaking to the financial hardship department to try and negotiate a payment scheme that you can afford.
-By law, your lender must reasonably consider your request - if they agree, make sure to get it confirmed in writing so you have physical evidence of the new arrangement, and if they decline, you can apply for an External Dispute Resolution and lodge a complaint if you feel it’s necessary.
+Contact your lender's financial hardship department to negotiate an affordable payment plan.
+Lenders must consider reasonable requests by law.
+Make sure to get any agreement in writing.
+If your request is declined, you can apply for an External Dispute Resolution and lodge a complaint

 Option 2: Refinance your car loan

-Refinancing may be the better option for you to reduce your monthly car loan repayments.
-While you may have the option to refinance with your current lender, it may actually be more cost-effective to switch lenders to get a low-interest car loan.
+Another option you can take is to refinance your loan.
+You may have to refinance with your current lender, but it could be more cost-effective to switch lenders to get a low-interest car loan.

 So, how does it work?

-The money borrowed to refinance your car loan will cover the entire amount of the initial loan, which means you’ll completely pay that loan off.
-You’ll then enter a new loan agreement with your new lender and will be required to make regular repayments on this loan.
+The money borrowed to refinance your car loan will cover the entire amount of the initial loan.
+You’ll then enter a new loan agreement with the lender you refinanced with and will be required to make regular repayments.
 The account you held with your old lender should be closed once the balance has been settled.

 Example scenario: